Coronavirus and Continuity of Classes Online

 Founded in 1962, the Department of Criminal Justice at New Mexico State University is one of the oldest Criminal Justice programs in the nation.
 It is the largest academic department in the College of Arts and Sciences and as a graduate of our Department you are part of a strong community of alumni representing an expansive range of positions in premier agencies across the country and around the world.
 Our Department is proud of the many successes of its alumni.

 Faculty members of the Department of Criminal Justice care deeply about our students, and the awards we have received attest to this caring attitude.
 A goal of the faculty is to extend their knowledge and skills to agencies and groups across the State and within the Community in an effort to be proactive in the prevention of crime and to assist in developing cutting edge best practices.

-What Can I Do With Criminal Justice Major
+What Can I Do With A Criminal Justice Major

 Explore opportunities in criminal justice field here.